stevenlei/polybridge/README.md

            // Call the target function
            return targetFunction(value);
          }
          revert("Unknown function selector");
       }
       ```

-2. **Example Contract**
+2. **Relayer**

+   - Monitors chains for events
+   - Requests proofs from Polymer API
+   - Submit proofs to destination chain
+   - Handles bidirectional message passing

+## Example Contracts

+### 1. Cross-Chain Counter

-   Demonstrates a complete cross-chain number update flow:
+Located in `contracts/example/CrossChainCounter.sol`, demonstrates a complete counter bridge flow:

 - `updateNumberStep1_calledByClientOnChainA`: Client initiates on Chain A
 - `updateNumberStep2_calledByRelayerOnChainB`: Relayer executes on Chain B
 - `updateNumberStep3_calledByRelayerOnChainA`: Relayer completes on Chain A

 Each step:

 1. Updates a number value
 2. Emits an event for tracking
 3. Bridges to the next chain if needed

 _The function names are intentionally verbose for better readability._

-3. **Relayer**

-   - Monitors chains for events
-   - Requests proofs from Polymer API
-   - Submit proofs to destination chain
-   - Handles bidirectional message passing
+### 2. Cross-Chain NFT Bridge

+Located in `contracts/example/CrossChainNFT.sol`, demonstrates a complete NFT bridge flow:

+- `mintOnChainA`: Client mints NFT on Chain A
+- `bridgeToChainB`: Client mints NFT on Chain A
+- `mintOnChainB`: Relayer mints and locks NFT on Chain B
+- `burnOnChainA`: Relayer burns NFT on Chain A
+- `unlockOnChainB`: Relayer unlocks NFT on Chain B

+Each step:

+1. Emits an event for tracking
+2. Bridges to the next chain if needed

 ## Disclaimer